coil-kt/coil/docs/getting_started.md

 ## Image Loaders

-[`ImageLoader`](image_loaders.md)s are service classes that execute [`Request`](requests.md)s.
-They handle caching, data fetching, image decoding, request management, bitmap pooling, memory management, and more.
+[`ImageLoader`](image_loaders.md)s are service classes that execute [`ImageRequest`](requests.md)s. `ImageLoader`s handle caching, data fetching, image decoding, request management, bitmap pooling, memory management, and more.
 New instances can be created and configured using a builder:

 ```kotlin
 val imageLoader = ImageLoader.Builder(context)